1987 · Arcade (M72) · Irem Corporation

 R-Types compilation artwork

-R-Types artwork showing the R-9 spacecraft and Bydo creature designs
+R-Types compilation artwork showing the R-9 spacecraft and Bydo creature designs

 The Force Device